Nutrition Education for Adults

 - Lesson planning

 In this subject students will begin to understand and be able to apply learning and educational theories within the context of food and nutrition education.
-Students will apply skills in interpreting population, demographic and other food and nutrition data to describe a community and their food, health and nutritional status.
-Students will understand the principles of and develop skills in communicating with individuals and groups.
-Finally students will gain practical skills in planning food and nutrition education with particular emphasis on translating scientific literature into end-point user-friendly, culturally appropriate information using a range of mediums.
+Students will apply skills in interpreting population, demographic and other food and nutrition data to describe a community and their food, health and nutritional status and develop a range of high level communication skills through developing a health promotion program to meet the needs of a community.
+Finally, students will gain practical skills in planning food and nutrition education with particular emphasis on translating scientific literature into end-point user-friendly, culturally appropriate written information by demonstrating excellent communication skills across a variety of mediums.